-Tierra del Fuego, the greater number of boulders lie on the lines of old sea-channels, now converted into dry valleys by the elevation of the land.
-They are associated with a great unstratified formation of mud and sand, containing rounded and angular fragments of all sizes, which has originated\ in the repeated ploughing up of the sea-bottom by the stranding of icebergs, and by the matter transported on them.
-Few geologists now doubt that those erratic boulders which lie near lofty mountains have been pushed forward by the glaciers themselves, and that those distant from mountains, and embedded in subaqueous deposits, have been conveyed thither either on icebergs, or frozen in coast-The connection between the transportal of boulders and the presence of ice in some form, is strikingly shown by their geographical distribution over the earth.
-In South America they are not found further than 48° of latitude, measured from the southern pole; in North America it appears that the limit of their transportal extends to 5330 from the northern pole: but in Europe to not more than 40° degrees of latitude, measured from the same point.
-On the other hand, in the intertropical parts of America, Asia, and Africa, they have never been observed; nor at the Cape of Good Hope, nor in Australia.†
+These facts are of high geological interest with respect to the climate of the northern hemisphere, at the period when boulders were transported.
+I will not here detail how simply the theory of icebergs being charged with fragments of rock, explains the origin and position of the gigantic boulders of eastern Tierra del Fuego, on the high plain of Santa Cruz, and on the island of Chiloe.
+In Tierra del Fuego, the greater number of boulders lie on the lines of old sea-channels, now converted into dry valleys by the elevation of the land.
+They are associated with a great unstratified formation of mud and sand, containing rounded and angular fragments of all sizes, which has originated † in the repeated ploughing up of the sea-bottom by the stranding of icebergs, and by the matter transported on them.
+Few geologists now doubt that those erratic boulders which lie near lofty mountains, have been pushed forward by the glaciers themselves, and that those distant from mountains, and embedded in subaqueous deposits, have been conveyed thither either on icebergs, or frozen in coastice.
+The connection between the transportal of boulders and the presence of ice in some form, is strikingly shown by their geographical distribution over the earth.
+In South America they are not found further than 48' of latitude, measured from the southern pole; in North America it appears that the limit of their transportal extends to 531° from the northern pole; but in Europe to not more than 40° of latitude, measured from the same point.
+On the other hand, in the intertropical parts of America, Asia, and Africa, they have never been observed; nor at the Cape of Good Hope, nor in Australia.